 People often comment saying that it is actually luck which will make you a successful entrepreneur.
 They believe that it is important that the time is right and destiny is in your favour.
 However, the history of entrepreneurs has proved this to be absolute rubbish as successful people like Reid Hoffman, the founder of LinkedIn, got success only later in their life in spite of a brilliant idea.

 7. Starting a business isn’t that difficult

-A lot of entrepreneurs we see aren’t college pass outs which has led to the common belief that entrepreneurship isn’t very difficult to achieve.
-Instead of attending rigorous classes, they concentrated on developing a skills set and an idea which they’ve grown only due to their hard work.
-A typical entrepreneur fails many times before s/he can succeed and defeating failure isn’t everyone’s cup of tea.
+A lot of entrepreneurs we see aren’t college pass outs which have led to the common belief that entrepreneurship isn’t very difficult to achieve.
+Instead of attending rigorous classes, they concentrated on developing a skill set and an idea which they’ve grown only due to their hard work.
+A typical entrepreneur fails many times before s/he can succeed and defeat failure isn’t everyone’s cup of tea.